fledge-iot/fledge/docs/quick_start.rst

 Using the Fledge OMF plugin
 ###########################

 OSISoft data historians are one of the most common destinations for Fledge data.
 Fledge supports the full range of OSISoft historians; the PI System, Edge Data Store (EDS) and OSISoft Cloud Services (OCS).
-To send data to a PI server you may use either the older PI Connector Relay or the newer PI Web API OMF endpoint It is recommended that new users use the PI Web API OMF endpoint rather then the Connector Relay.
+To send data to a PI server you may use either the older PI Connector Relay or the newer PI Web API OMF endpoint.
+It is recommended that new users use the PI Web API OMF endpoint rather then the Connector Relay which is no longer supported.

 PI Connector Relay
 ------------------